Ho in India

 Introduction / History

-The word "ho" means "human being".
+The word "ho" means "human being."
 According to Ho belief, all other groups of people are considered to be foreigners or outsiders, and not men.
 This may explain their independent and sometimes isolationist nature.
-A number of outsiders, such as the British and Muslims, have ruled the Ho tribe, but their fiercely independent nature has successfully kept them from the rule of the predominant Hindu.
+In the past, the British and Muslims have ruled the Ho tribe, but their fiercely independent nature has successfully kept them from the rule of the predominant Hindu community.

 What Are Their Lives Like?